SebastianSosa/ANTs/README.md

 # <img src="https://github.com/SebastianSosa/ANTs/blob/master/inst/ressources/ANT.png" alt="alt text" width="10%" height="10%">
 # Animal Network Toolkit Software (ANTs)

-Animal Network Toolkit (ANT) is a free open R package for analysing animal networks.
+Animal Network Toolkit Software (ANT) is a free open R package for analysing animal networks.

 ANT is a multi-collaborative project and is meant to continuously evolve.
 If you wish to contribute by providing suggestions or additional codes please contact us at: ant@s-sosa.com